Read This First

 Prompt 1: Untangle commonly confused terms in scientific statistics, such as “effect,” “efficiency,” “effectiveness,” “efficacy,” “prevalence,” “incidence,”

-The central claim is this: Understanding the differences between these terms is crucial for accurately interpreting scientific data.
+In plain terms: Understanding the differences between these terms is crucial for accurately interpreting scientific data.

 Because this page is built around a single controlling prompt, the response has to open the issue and test it in the same motion.
 It should give the reader enough orientation to see why efficiency matters without pretending the wider issue of Sorting Out Science Terms has been exhausted.